proz-tecnologia/PIT01GP08/README.md

 </br>

 ## At the end of the sprint II
-- Project must contain reusable components
-- Project must follow language conventions and best practices
-- Project must present what was proposed by the prototype
-- Project must present the components and functionalities defined by the business rules
+- Project must be structured according to the defined architecture
+- It must show state changing behavior (empty, loading, success, error) in navigation and uses of funcionalities

 </br>